jaredpalmer/razzle-react-vue-elm-php-lol/README.md

 ![Blazing FAST!](https://img.shields.io/badge/speed-blazing%20%F0%9F%94%A5-brightgreen.svg)

-These apps are a demonstration of how Razzle can be used to adapt to changing needs.
+These apps are a demonstration of how [Razzle](https://github.com/jaredpalmer/razzle) can adapt to changing needs.

 It includes examples of universal server rendering with React, React in PHP via Babel-PHP, Vue, and Elm with hot module replacement....all at the same time.